How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Failure of Linear Local Projections in QAR Framework

 From now on, we suppose the empirical researcher directly observes the shock of interest $u_t$, and aims to use local projections to study the effect of shock $u_t$ on outcome variable $y_{t+h}$.
-This is a common empirical practice, where researchers use previously identified shocks—such as monetary policy shocks obtained via narrative approaches—as regressors in their LP specifications.
-We begin with a purely linear LP specification, which we refer to as \textit{Linear}: \be y_{t+h} = \beta_h u_t + \pi_h^{\prime} W_t + \epsilon_{h, t+h}, \ee where $W_t$ is a vector of control variables that are independent of shock $u_{t}$.
+This is a common empirical practice, where researchers use previously identified shocks---such as monetary policy shocks obtained via narrative approaches---as regressors in their LP specifications.
+We begin with a purely linear LP specification, which we refer to as \textit{Linear}: \be y_{t+h} = \beta_h u_t + \pi_h^{\prime} W_t + \epsilon_{h,t+h}, \ee where $W_t$ is a vector of control variables that are independent of shock $u_{t}$.
 Since the true DGP is nonlinear, \eqref{spec:pure.linear} is generally misspecified; nevertheless, the population coefficients $(\beta_h,\pi_h)$ are well-defined as the coefficients in the population linear projection (equivalently, the probability limit of the OLS estimator) of $y_{t+h}$ on $(u_t,W_t)$ under the true DGP.
 These coefficients define the population IRF as the counterfactual response obtained by perturbing the shock in the population regression while holding other regressors fixed.
 We use the same definition for every other empirical LP specification considered below.
-What will the population IRF of (\ref{spec:pure.linear}) recover when the true underlying DGP is QAR(1,1) (Assumption \ref{assump:qar.dgp})?

-\begin{assumption} Assume that $\left\{y_t, s_t, u_t\right\}$ is generated by the QAR(1,1) model, with the process initialized in the infinite past. \end{assumption}
+We first show that linear LP fails to capture any nonlinearities when the true underlying DGP is QAR(1,1), which reproduces the finding in \cite{HerbstJohannsen2025}. \begin{assumption} Assume that $\left\{y_t, s_t, u_t\right\}$ is generated by the QAR(1,1) model, with the process initialized in the infinite past. \end{assumption}